Angry-Penguins-Colony/sc-customize-nft/README.md

 ```

-## Register an item
+## Register an item to be equipped/unequipped

-To equip an Item, you must register it.

-### Register the collection to a slot
+### Register the token

 First, register the collection of your item to a slot.
+The same token or name cannot be registered twice.

 ```rust
 TransferTransaction {